arshadkazmi42/squash/README.md

 - **--help**: to get help for squash
 - **--list**: to list all the created commands
 - **--system_alias**: to list all the system reserved aliases
+- **--pass-args**: arguments called on the alias will be passed to the command.
+Use when creating the alias

 ## Limitations